 * It is not legally required that federal income taxes be withheld.
 However, we strongly advise it so that the employee does not have a large tax burden at the end of the year and is not subjected to underpayment penalties.

 Good news!
 There are some tax breaks for dependent care that can help offset these employer taxes.
-For an estimate of your employer costs and your tax breaks as well as your employees take-home pay give us a call.
+For an estimate of your employer costs, your tax breaks and your employee's take-home pay, give us a call.

 3. File tax forms with the Arizona Department of Economic Security, typically on a quarterly basis, and with the IRS in April, June, September and January.
 With these filings, employers remit (pay) the employee taxes withheld and the employer taxes accrued.

 4. At the end of the year, prepare Form W-2 and distribute to each employee, file Form W-2 Copy A and Form W-3 with the Social Security Administration and file a Schedule H with your personal income tax return.

 ARIZONA LABOR LAW REQUIREMENTS

 The Fair Labor Standards Act (FLSA) provides the framework for federal and state wage and hour law.
 Household employees are classified under the FLSA as non-exempt workers.
 Non-exempt workers in all 50 states are covered by the rules and protections of the FLSA.
 Arizona may supplement federal law with additional state and municipal labor laws.